skan-io/skan-docs/docs/quickstart.md

 This will check all `*.md` files in your directory for errors and report the results to the command line.

-> Note: the **lint:md** will use the `.remarkrc` template file provided for configuration.
+> Note: the **lint** command will use the `.remarkrc` template file provided for configuration.
 Remove or update this file to suit your needs.

 ## Initialize without template